-Summary: In the previous chapter, you learned that your blog content is the defining factor that will make or break your blog.
+In our content creation guide, you learned that your blog content is the defining factor that will make or break your blog.
 You learned what it takes to create amazing content, as well as the types of content you can create for your audience.
 But your content will never help you succeed in blogging if no one ever sees it.

 This is why you need to learn online marketing strategies to help you market your blog as a whole, as well as each piece of content you create.
 This is called content marketing.
 Your content marketing skills will determine how much traffic comes to your website, how many social shares you receive, how many comments are made on your posts and how many subscribers you gain.

 Ultimately, the goal is to have as many visitors as possible when you start to monetize your blog.
-Visitors who you can convert into advertising clicks, affiliate referrals and product/service buyers—depending on your monetization strategy, which will be discussed in the next chapter.
+Visitors who you can convert into advertising clicks, affiliate referrals and product/service buyers—depending on your monetization strategy, which will discuss in our blog monetization guide.

 Until then, let's look at the many ways you can promote your blog and your content.